 Are you a thrill seeker?
 Do you crave an intense adrenaline rush?
-Is an extreme sport activity just another Saturday to you?
+Is an extreme sports activity just another Saturday to you?

 If you’re involved in extreme sports, life insurance may be a little harder for you to get, and unfortunately many do not realize this, but it is looked upon as a high risk, such as the carriers looking at someone seeking life insurance with diabetes as a higher risk than a “healthy” individual.